What is a Surrogate Mother?

 Different clinics have different requirements regarding the age of a surrogate.
 In general surrogates need to be at least 21 years to have the emotional stability needed to be a surrogate.
 Meanwhile, while there are instances of women successfully serving as surrogates into their 50s, most clinics will only accept surrogate mothers up to the age of 35.

 No drugs.
-Limited alcohol.
+Responsible alcohol.

 A woman must live a stable lifestyle to qualify to become a surrogate mother.
 This means no drugs of any kind, whether it is street or prescription pills without a doctor’s prescription.
 While an occasional drink is normal and acceptable, heavy or regular use of alcohol is also a reason for exclusion.
 The surrogate also must agree to regular drug screenings throughout the pregnancy.